semiotic-ai/flat-head/Readme.md

 It stops abruptly if verification of any file fails.
 If files are compressed as `.zst` it is also capable of decompressing them.

-3. To fetch flat files from a gcloud bucket, and validate each file as they arrive:
+3. To fetch flat files from a gcloud bucket, and validate each epoch as they arrive:

 ```
 cargo run --bin fetch-gcloud --bucket --fist-epoch 0 --end-epoch 1